Ghosty-Rz/MuGen-100___A_Global_Music_Genre_Classification_Dataset/README.md

 ---

 The dataset is intended for non-commercial academic use only.
-We do not claiming ownership of the content.
+We do not claim ownership of the content.